About John Evans

 John does not subscribe to the traditional concept of a left-right political paradigm.
 His personal concept of government favours minimalism: less intervention into the lives, choices and liberties of ordinary people; and cutting unnecessary regulatory legislation which he believes resists business creation and growth, saps motivation to be industrious, and suppresses our national economic development.

-In short, John is a patriot who believes in the innate common sense of the British people, resents the overbearing nature of the nanny state while standing up for those who society has a duty to protect.
-He believes that Britain has been co-opted into a culture which sees many of our children being raised with a sense of learned helplessness and a lack of confidence, reflected in the attitudes of many young voters slow to recognise the many incredible opportunities regaining sovereignty by leaving the EU has to offer.
+John believes in the innate common sense of the British people, and resents the sometimes overbearing nature of the nanny state - while standing up for those who society has a duty to protect.

-For the sake of his own children, John wants to see a Britain that is free to negotiate its own international trade relationships – particularly relationships that benefit the Commonwealth and developing countries – and that leads the world in living standards and entrepreneurship.
+John wants to see a Britain that negotiate trade relationships that benefit the Commonwealth and developing countries – and that leads the world in living standards and entrepreneurship.

 John believes that too many youngsters graduate from the education system with unusable degrees as opposed to vocational skills that could directly be employed by industry.
 He wants to see greater diversity in schooling that recognises the individuality of young people and allows them to pursue their unique aspirations, learning from successful education models in other countries.